-The management agreement provides that Our Manager will pay all past and future expenses that the Company or our Audit Committee incur to: (1) evaluate the Company's accounting policy related to the application of GAAP to its Non-Agency RMBS portfolio (the "Evaluation"); (2) restate the financial statements for the period covering 2008 through 2011 as a result of the Evaluation (the "Restatement Filing"); and (3) investigate and evaluate any shareholder derivative demands arising from the Evaluation or the Restatement Filing (the "Investigation"); provided, however, that our Manager's obligation to pay expenses applies only to expenses not paid by our insurers under our insurance policies.
+The Management Agreement provides that the Manager will pay all past and future expenses that the Company or our Audit Committee incur to: (1) evaluate the Company's accounting policy related to the application of GAAP to its Non-Agency RMBS portfolio (the "Evaluation"); (2) restate the financial statements for the period covering 2008 through 2011 as a result of the Evaluation (the "Restatement Filing"); and (3) investigate and evaluate any shareholder derivative demands arising from the Evaluation or the Restatement Filing (the "Investigation"); provided, however, that the Manager's obligation to pay expenses applies only to expenses not paid by our insurers under our insurance policies.
 Expenses shall include, without limitation, fees and costs incurred with respect to auditors, outside counsel, and consultants engaged by us or our Audit Committee for the Evaluation, Restatement Filing and the Investigation.
-The amount paid by our Manager related to these expenses for the quarters ended March 31, 2015 and 2014 is \$1 million, respectively, and is presented in the Consolidated Statements of Operations and Comprehensive Income as Expense recoveries from Manager.
+The amount paid by the Manager related to these expenses for the quarters ended June 30, 2015 and 2014 is \$5 million and \$2 million, respectively.
+The amount paid by the Manager related to these expenses for the six months ended June 30, 2015 and 2014 is \$6 million and \$3 million, respectively.
+Recoveries are presented in the Consolidated Statements of Operations and Comprehensive Income as Expense recoveries from Manager

-The Company is obligated to reimburse our Manager for costs incurred on the Company's behalf under the management agreement.
-In addition, the management agreement permits our Manager to require us to pay for its pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses that our Manager incurred in connection with operations.
-These expenses are allocated between the Company and our Manager based on the ratio of the proportion of gross assets compared to the gross assets under management by our Manager as calculated at each quarter end.
-Our Manager and us will modify this allocation methodology, subject to the approval of our Board of Directors, if the allocation becomes inequitable (i.e., if the Company becomes very highly leveraged compared to our Managers other funds and accounts).
-During the quarters ended March 31, 2015 and 2014, reimbursements to our Manager were less than \$1 million.
+The Company is obligated to reimburse the Manager for costs incurred on the Company's behalf under the Management Agreement.
+In addition, the Management Agreement permits the Manager to require us to pay for its pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses that the Manager incurred in connection with operations.
+These expenses are allocated between the Company and the Manager based on the ratio of the proportion of gross assets compared to the gross assets under management by the Manager as calculated at each quarter end.
+The Manager and us will modify this allocation methodology, subject to the approval of our Board of Directors, if the allocation becomes inequitable (i.e., if the Company becomes very highly leveraged compared to the Managers other funds and accounts).
+During the quarters and six months ended June 30, 2015 and 2014, reimbursements to the Manager were \$1 million.